Amersham A Cappella: Accolades and appearances

+During lockdown Amersham A Cappella and Cottontown put together a music video with rehearsals via Zoom, of You're still the one.

 The chorus performed their version of Swing Low, Sweet Chariot on the pitch in May 2012 at Twickenham Stadium For the England Rugby team vs. Barbarians 2012 Mid Year Test, and again for the same match in 2013.

 In November 2012, Amersham A Cappella supported the Innocent Drinks Big Knit campaign by writing and recording a viral for their site.